UW Huskies took a week off from basketball, but they’re back Monday against South Dakota

-The calendar has flipped to December, the college football regular-season is over and maybe you’ve finally cleared up some bandwidth to delve into college basketball.
+The calendar has flipped to December, the college football regular season is over and maybe you’ve finally cleared up some bandwidth to delve into college basketball.

 Here’s a quick primer on the hometown Huskies.

-No. 23 Washington is off to a promising 5-1 start that includes an unexpected road win in Anchorage, Alaska over then-No. 16 Baylor and a deflating defeat against Tennessee in Toronto.
+No. 23 Washington is off to a promising 5-1 start that includes an unexpected road victory in Anchorage over then-No. 16 Baylor and a deflating defeat against Tennessee in Toronto.

-The Huskies finished the first month of the season with three blowout wins and following an eight-day layoff, UW returns to the court 7:30 p.m.
+The Huskies finished the first month of the season with three blowout victories and following an eight-day layoff, UW returns to the court 7:30 p.m.
 Monday against South Dakota (6-2), which brings the nation’s top three-point shooting team into Alaska Airlines Arena.

-Washington is midway through a seven-game homestand that’s highlighted by next Sunday’s showdown with No. 8 Gonzaga.
+Washington is midway through a seven-game homestand that’s highlighted by the showdown next Sunday against No. 8 Gonzaga.

 In short, the Huskies are good with an asterisk.
-The asterisk represents the inconsistencies that have plagued a young team filled with four new starters.
+The asterisk represents the inconsistencies that have plagued a young team with four new starters.

-Scoring proved to be issue in the first three games when Washington averaged just 61.7 points.
-However, the Huskies kicked the offense into overdrive in the last three contests while averaging 77.7 points.
+Scoring proved to be an issue in the first three games when Washington averaged just 61.7 points.
+However, the Huskies kicked the offense into overdrive in the past three contests while averaging 77.7 points.

-UW displayed a glimpse of its offensive potential in its last outing, an 88-69 win over San Diego in which its three mainstays Isaiah Stewart, Nahziah Carter and Jaden McDaniels each played a starring role.
+Washington displayed a glimpse of its offensive potential in its last outing, an 88-69 victory over San Diego in which its three mainstays — Isaiah Stewart, Nahziah Carter and Jaden McDaniels — each played a starring role.

 And yet, the Huskies are far from a finished product.